JhonnyTest259/NewshoreApi/README.md

 * Open solution in Visual Studio 2020
 * Set .Web project as Startup Project and build the project.
 * Run the application.

+## How To Run Test

+* Open solution in Visual Studio 2020
+* Set .Web project as Startup Project and build the project.
+* Open Text explorer.
+* Run Test Application.